Finding My Alonetude

 Article 24 of the Universal Declaration of Human Rights (United Nations, 1948) affirms the right to rest and leisure.
 This is a fundamental human right, no suggestion or reward for productivity, as essential to human dignity as the right to food, shelter, and freedom from torture.

 And yet.
-For the past seventeen years, I have been unable to fully exercise this right.
+For the past nineteen years, I have been unable to fully exercise this right.
 I have worked through summers, through illnesses, through grief.
 I have taught overload semesters to pay my bills.
 I have never had a sabbatical, paid or otherwise, until now.
 And even this sabbatical is unpaid.
-I am funding my own rest because my institution refused to prioritise it.
+I am funding my own rest because my institution refused to prioritize it.

 I am choosing to treat the right to rest as lived practice rather than distant declaration.
-This residency is an exercise of a fundamental human right that has been systematically denied to me by the conditions of my labour.
+This time by the sea is an exercise of a fundamental human right that has been systematically denied to me by the conditions of my labour.

 Title: The Stories Rocks Tell